Textile Fabrication

 Download 1800 Pixels JPEG Image.

-Ready for your features: articles on DefeXtiles in various languages, including English, Spanish, Italian, German, Dutch, Portuguese, Turkish, Hindi, French, Arabic (Standard), Indonesian, Korean, Japanese, Russian and Chinese (Mandarin).
+Ready-to-feature articles on DefeXtiles are available in these languages: English, Spanish, Italian, German, Dutch, Portuguese, Turkish, Hindi, French, Arabic (Standard), Indonesian, Korean, Japanese, Russian and Chinese (Mandarin), for your convenience.

 DefeXtiles is a rapid and low-cost technique to produce realistic high-fidelity textiles on 3D printers.
 In this work, we demonstrate that under-extrusion defects can be finely controlled to quickly print thin flexible textiles into complex 3D shapes.
 Our approach enables a myriad of applications including printing full sized garments, deformable tangible interfaces, and ultra-tough shuttlecocks.